Bubble envy: The best, worst and weirdest moments from a surreal ‘Bachelorette’ premiere

 Best moment

-He’s the last one out of the limo, and the one who makes the biggest splash: Dale Moss, a 32-year-old former NFL wide receiver from South Dakota.
+He’s one of the last ones out of the limo and the one who makes the biggest splash: Dale Moss, a 32-year-old former NFL wide receiver from South Dakota.
 After they meet, Crawley says out loud: “I feel like I just met my husband.”
 Now, Bachelorettes say this a lot.
 However, Bachelorettes also have a track record of frequently ending up with the guy who gets their first-impression rose, and Moss takes that honor Tuesday night.
 “I’m big on energy and vibes,” Crawley says, noting that she and Moss have a strong connection.
 (He calls himself an “empath,” which is a little woo-woo for our taste, but he’s so cute, we’ll let him have it.)
-Viewers who have been paying attention know this season won’t go as planned and Moss could have something to do with that.
+Viewers who have been paying attention know this season won’t go as planned, and Moss could have something to do with that.

 Worst moment